 python3 --version

-If not, install Python 3.7 based on your operating system.
+If Python is not installed, install Python 3.7 based on your operating system.

 rpm -e libobclient